 This will allow transparency into the financial portfolio of clinical trials at U-M

 Will the legacy systems still be accessible after go live?

 Studies will remain in MBECT until they are migrated into OnCore. eResearch will continue to be the source of truth for IRB information entry, which will integrate with OnCore.

 What type of training will be given for OnCore?

-End user training sessions will cover functions of OnCore based on the specific access given to a particular role (coordinator, financial, etc.).
-Tools will be provided for follow up training and additional training sessions if necessary.
+End user training sessions cover functions of OnCore based on the specific access given to a particular role (coordinator, financial, etc.).
+Tools are be provided for follow up training and additional training sessions if necessary.
 Individual training will also be available as needed.
-Post implementation, OnCore Super Users and the OnCore Core Team will provide at-the-elbow support.
+OnCore Super Users and the OnCore Support Team also provide at-the-elbow support.

 How does OnCore integrate with MiChart?